-Boston is steeped in history, but for every cherished tradition a new experience awaits and 2016 is no exception.
-Take the 50 foot White Spruce on Boston Common.
+Boston is steeped in history, but for every cherished tradition a new experience awaits and this is especially true for 2021.
+Take the 50-foot White Spruce on Boston Common.
 This is tradition.
 The Tree for Boston is a gift from Nova Scotia commemorating Boston’s outpouring of aid for Halifax following a devastating fire in 1917.
-Next year will mark the centennial of the Halifax tragedy, and for the past 45 years Nova Scotia has sent a tree to Boston as a gesture of thanks and good will.
-This year’s annual tree lighting celebration occurs on December 1.
-The very next day, down the road at City Hall Plaza, a new tradition is born as a European-style holiday market sets up shop alongside an 11,000 square foot ice skating rink.
-Check out the Grand Opening of this “Boston Winter” skating path and holiday exposition on December 2.
-This is Boston in a chestnut shell, tradition endures while new experiences await.
+For the past 50 years Nova Scotia has sent a tree to Boston as a gesture of thanks and good will.
+This year’s annual tree lighting celebration takes place on December 2.
+Other celebrations include the annual Trellis lighting in Columbus Park on November 22 and the Copley Square Tree Lighting on November 29.

 Ice-skating rinks, holiday trees and markets do not exist in isolation here, they pop up across the city.
-City Hall Plaza offers the most recent installation of outdoor skating, but traditionalists may prefer a twirl out on the Boston Common Frog Pond or perhaps in Kendall Square or on the hilltop rink at Larz Anderson Park in Brookline.
+401 Park offers the most recent installation of outdoor skating, but traditionalists may prefer a twirl out on the Boston Common Frog Pond or perhaps in Kendall Square or on the hilltop rink at Larz Anderson Park in Brookline.

 The fun doesn’t stop on December 26.
 In fact, Boston gears up for the nation’s oldest First Night celebration with First Night/First Day happening on Boston Common and Copley Square with a procession, ice sculptures, free entertainment, and, of course, fireworks!
 So come to Boston and enjoy this annual treat.
 The lineup of holiday programs and performances is beyond impressive, it’s incomparable and it’s happening here, the Hub of the holiday universe.